How ICSs can help uproot risk aversion and progress innovation

-“We can push out new ideas and innovations as much as we like,” continues Kathy, “but if you don’t have that culture of innovation and improvement there, it’s not going to stick.”
+“We can push out new ideas and innovations as much as we like,” continues Kathy, “but if you don’t embed a culture of innovation and improvement, it’s not going to stick.”

 Innovation as an antidote to health inequality

-“Health inequalities are part of our design thinking from the get-go in any project,” says Aejaz, who points to the recent implementation of SkinVision, a tele dermatology app, as an example.
+“Health inequalities is part of our design thinking from the get-go in any project,” says Aejaz, who points to the recent implementation of SkinVision, a tele dermatology app, as an example.

 “The app was originally developed in the Netherlands, where predominantly you would have Caucasian skin that the AI would have been trained on,” he explains, “so, from the beginning, we have been mindful to capture more data on how well the app works on other skin types and feed that back to the company to improve their AI algorithms for wider populations.”

 “There is always a level of risk aversion when it comes to adopting something new in healthcare,” says Aejaz, “even with evidence backed solutions, we find there’s sometimes a level of reluctance.
 Staff want to know whether it’s going to work in their local context or not and whether introducing innovation would entail a significant ‘adoption’ curve.
-Building enthusiasm around a new idea and overcoming hesitancy to innovation is, therefore, central to the role of organisations such as the AHSN and, by extension, ICS innovation hubs.
+Overcoming hesitancy to innovation is, therefore, central to the role of organisations such as the AHSN and by extension ICS innovation hubs.

 To help shift the mindset of NHS staff in favour of innovation, the Innovation Hub established a series of ‘exemplar projects’, designed to erode the fear of failure and capture learnings in the process.
 For example, for Population Health Management exemplars, one of the priority themes for the ICS, the hub called for providers to submit ideas to the Hub, all framed under high priority population health challenges such as cardiovascular health.
 Successful applicants with promising ideas received funding in the region of £25,000 as well as co-ordination support from the Hub towards their project.

-The programme has enabled frontline innovators and has led to the development of a host of new services incorporating novel technologies, such as virtual wards and remote rehabilitation.
+The programme has enabled frontline innovators and has led to the development of a host of new services incorporating novel technologies such as virtual wards and remote rehabilitation.
 The Hub is also working to transform dermatology pathways throughout the SYB region by introducing an app that allows patients to upload images of skin conditions and be processed more efficiently through the system.
-Funded by an NHSx Digital Partnerships award, this pilot project with Dermatology services in the Barnsley region will test out the use of this AI-enabled app to ascertain how well it can successfully identify low risk skin lesions which can be addressed in primary care.
+Funded by an NHSX Digital Partnerships award, this pilot project with Dermatology services in the Barnsley region will test out the use of this AI enabled app to ascertain how well it can successfully identify low risk skin lesions which can be addressed in primary care.
 Thereby reducing demand on secondary care and speeding up access for higher risk patients.
-Each of these projects demonstrate the capacity for transformation when on the ground staff are given the freedom to innovate.
+Each of these projects demonstrates the capacity for transformation when on the ground staff are given the freedom to innovate.